ThinkUpLLC/ThinkUp/webapp/plugins/twitter/README.md

 Set the callback URL to:
     http://yourserver.com/path-to-thinkup-webapp/plugins/twitter/auth.php

-Write down the items labeled “Consumer key” and “Consumer secret” and add them  to ThinkUp's config.inc.php file.
+Write down the items labeled "Consumer key" and "Consumer secret" and add them  to ThinkUp's config.inc.php file.

 In ThinkUp's configuration area, authorize the Twitter account(s) ThinkUp should crawl.